grzegorzorlowski/word-repeater/.ai/flashcards-endpoint-implementation-plan.md

 4. **Invoke Business Logic & Persistence**:
    - Extract the flashcard generation and persistence logic into a dedicated service (e.g., `src/lib/services/flashcardService.ts`).
    - **Development Phase Note**: Use a mocked service to simulate AI flashcard generation instead of calling an external API.
-   - After generating the flashcards, persist them to the database.
+   - After generating the flashcards, set source="ai_generated" and status="pending" for each.
+   - Persist them to the database.
 5. **Error Handling and Logging**:
    - Handle any exceptions from the service.
    - Log errors to an audit log (if applicable) to capture failures.